-The date of randomization is considered Day 1 and it is expected that all randomized participants receive their initial dose of RDV on Day 1.
+The date of randomization will be considered Day 1 and all participants randomized to receive RDV should receive their initial dose on Day 1.

-On Days 1 through 14 or until discharge, whichever is earlier, vital signs including respiratory status will be measured and adverse events (AEs) and concomitant medications will be documented.
-Laboratory testing will be performed according to standard of care practice with results for white blood cell count, hemoglobin and/or hematocrit, platelets, creatinine, creatinine clearance, glucose, total bilirubin, ALT, AST, and any SARS-CoV-2 testing being reported to the Sponsor.
-Clinical status will be recorded on the 7-point ordinal scale for each day.
+On Days 1 through 14 or until discharge, whichever is earlier, 7-point ordinal scale of clinical status, vital signs including respiratory status will be measured and adverse events (AEs) and concomitant medications will be documented.
+Laboratory testing will be performed according to SOC practice with results for white blood cell count, hemoglobin and/or hematocrit, platelets, creatinine, creatinine clearance, glucose, total bilirubin, ALT, AST, and any SARS-CoV-2 testing being reported to the Sponsor.

-In addition, even if not performed as standard of care, white blood cell count, hemoglobin and/or hematocrit, platelets, creatinine, creatinine clearance, glucose, total bilirubin, ALT, AST will be performed at Days 1, 3, 5, 8, 10, and 14 or until discharge, whichever is earlier.
+In addition, even if not performed as SOC, white blood cell count, hemoglobin and/or hematocrit, platelets, creatinine, creatinine clearance, glucose, total bilirubin, ALT, and AST will be performed at Days 1, 3, 5, 8, 10, and 14 or until discharge, whichever is earlier.